PuMA-Coll/PuMA/README.md

 # puma_pipe

 Data pipe scripts for pulsar observation at IAR.
+Running in py2 with standard pulsar software.

 Includes: